Regime-Adaptive Risk Management for Futures Traders: Position Sizing and Stop Placement Across Market States

 - Which session windows produce the best results for each strategy type?

-The answers often reveal a system showing 0.6 overall SQN produces 1.8 SQN in its favorable regime and -0.4 in the unfavorable one.
-Filtering to the favorable regime transforms a marginal system into a strong one without changing any rules — regime detection's highest-value application.
+The answers often reveal a 0.6 overall SQN decomposes into 1.8 in the favorable regime and -0.4 in the unfavorable one.
+Filtering to the favorable regime transforms a marginal system into a strong one without changing any rules.

 Citations #